 School of Humanities, Arts, and Cultural Studies

-School of Humanities, Arts, and Cultural Studies (HACU) students' interests range from philosophy, literature, film, video, photography, history, dance, painting, art history, cultural theory and history, critical theory, religious studies, studio arts, ancient studies, music, American studies, media studies, environmental design, and architecture.
+School of Humanities, Arts, and Cultural Studies (HACU) engages students with interests ranging from philosophy, literature, film, video, photography, history, dance, painting, art history, cultural theory and history, critical theory, religious studies, studio arts, to ancient studies, music, American studies, media studies, environmental design, and architecture.

 School for Interdisciplinary Arts